Iliopsoas and movement

 - Internal or medial rotation of the hip joint.

-Iliopsoas is one of our primary muscular controls over locomotion - you can’t walk, run, or crawl without involving this muscle.
+Iliopsoas and movement are intimately linked.
+It is one of our primary muscular controls over locomotion—you can’t walk, run, or crawl without involving this muscle.

 Remember that the psoas major portion of the iliopsoas spans more joints than any other muscle in the body.
-It crosses 9 joints: T12–L1, L1–L2, L2–L3, L3–L4, L4–L5, L5–sacrum, sacrum–ilium (SI joint), pubic symphysis, and the hip joint.
-This means that it can impact indirectly even more movements than it initiates directly.
+It crosses nine joints: T12–L1, L1–L2, L2–L3, L3–L4, L4–L5, L5–sacrum, sacrum–ilium (SI joint), pubic symphysis, and the hip joint.
+This means that it can impact indirectly even more types of movement than it initiates directly.

 Just as important as the actions that iliopsoas initiates, is its role in stabilizing the pelvis.
 It works with other muscles to maintain just the right balance of tension at the pelvis.
 The iliopsoas works in relationship with its synergists (muscles doing the same action) and antagonists (muscles doing the opposite action) to allow a healthy range of flexion, extension, adduction, abduction, and rotation of the hip joint, as well as anterior and posterior tilt of the pelvis.